comaraDOTcom/100-days-of-code/r2-log.md

 [Cyclical learning rates](https://arxiv.org/pdf/1506.01186.pdf) have been successful at getting higher accuracy in shorter training times.
 [Warmup](https://arxiv.org/pdf/1608.03983.pdf) can also be used, which is a method of using a less aggressive learning rate at the start of training.

 Adaptive Gradient Descent algorithms can be used instead of SGD which use optimisation algorithms for each parameter (and each parameter has its own learning rate).
+The initial [ADAGRAD paper](https://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf) is covered here.

 [Ruder](https://arxiv.org/pdf/1609.04747.pdf) provides a good overview of all gradient descent optimization algorithms.